 One of the most common reasons a Dracaena angustifolia will start to die is because it receives too much water.

-Root rot is pretty common with these plants, and they’ll start to lose their leaves and turn brown when you overwater them.
+Root rot is pretty common with these plants; they’ll lose their leaves and turn brown when you overwater them.

-If you don’t think you’re watering the plant too much, make sure the pot has adequate drainage.
+If you don’t think you’re overwatering the plant, ensure the pot has adequate drainage.
 Unfortunately, root rot can become so bad that the plant won’t survive, even if you put it in a new pot or switch out the soil for a better-draining variety.

 Too Much Sun

-Move the plant out of direct sunlight if you can, or you risk the entire plant dying.
+Move the plant out of direct sunlight, or risk the entire plant dying.

 Too Much Fluoride or Too Much Fertilizer